anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 the resource capacity, as in the number of servers, and the capacity of these servers in terms of # of cores, RAM, etc. restricting the set of services that can be deployed and, thus, creating a dependency between other data centres.
-In :ref:`ref_model/chapters/chapter08:telco edge cloud`, Table 8-5 specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.
+In the Reference Model :ref:`ref_model/chapters/chapter08:telco edge cloud` section, Table 8-5 specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.